Name: Alison Marie Tetrick

 Hometown: Redding, California

 It is hard to explain how I began bike racing.
 I often find myself saying that I did not find cycling, but cycling found me.
-It is in my blood you could say.
-Growing up on a ranch in California my entire life, I learned to ride a horse long before I considered riding a bike.
+It is in my blood.
+Growing up on a ranch in California, I learned to ride a horse long before I discovered riding a bike.